Work exchange opportunites

 We are a 60-bed educational accommodation provider located in the centre of St Ives, with 4 beaches and 40+ restaurants, bars and cafes on our doorstep.

-We are an educational trip accommodation centre hosting approx 70+ school, college and university trips a year (mostly art, geography, geology, activity and eco-trips).
-We love schools.
-They are a great bunch to have in the building and teachers are great people to work with.
+We are a school trip residential centre accommodating approx 90 school (primary and secondary), college and university trips a year (mostly art, geography, geology and enrichment trips).
+We love working with schools.
+Teachers are great people to work with.

 We provide B&B, half-board or full-board residential accommodation, and we support trip organisers to create unique and exciting itineraries.

-For 10 weeks of the year, outside of term-time (when schools are off and we have availablity) we open to members of the public and offer budget (hostel-style) holiday accommodation to the town visitors: families, walkers, backpackers, couples and solo travellers.
+For approx. 8 weeks of the year, outside of term-time (when schools are off and we have availablity) we open to members of the public and offer budget (hostel-style) holiday accommodation to the town visitors: families, walkers, backpackers, couples and solo travellers.

 Cohort is housed in an old Wesleyan chapel.
 We provide 4, 6, and 8-bed dorm-rooms and private rooms, all with shared washroom facilities.